 Try to locate pipes inside cupboards rather than behind them, as this will allow units to sit flush.
 If you’re moving or modifying any pipework, try to keep bends to a minimum—this will help water flow freely.
 Gas pipework should only be moved by a professional.

 The simplest way of running new pipework is to clip the pipes to walls.
-Try to keep them neat and parallel, and conceal them with plastic ducting, box them in or install false skirting.
-If you’re building a stud partition wall, run pipes through the studs and noggings before closing the cavity.
+Try to keep them neat and parallel.
+Conceal them with plastic ducting, box them in or install false skirting.
+If you’re building a stud partition wall, run pipes through the studs and noggins before closing the cavity.